 - feeling of heaviness in the affected testicle

-- sensitivity to touch or pressure in the affected testicle
+- tenderness or pain in the affected testicle

 - pain in the abdomen or pelvis